flaskbb/flaskbb-plugin-conversations/README.md

-conversations
+Conversations
 =============

-Private messaging for FlaskBB
+A private messaging plugin for FlaskBB.

 Installation